 After several viewings and negotiations, now you have secured your tenant!

-Don’t forget to include the problem-free period in the TA, it is typically one month from the first day of the tenancy.
-You can’t hold your tenant responsible for any defects of any item, furniture and/or fittings in the property during this period.
+Don’t forget to include the problem-free period in the TA, which is typically one month from the first day of the tenancy.
+This period refers to when you cannot hold your tenant responsible for any defects of any item, furniture and/or fittings in the property.

 The TA aims to safeguard parties against the repercussions that come along with early termination of the tenancy by the other.
 It becomes legally binding, especially in the event of a tenancy dispute.

 Don’t know how to create a rental contract?
 Fret not!
 CEA provides an agreement template for the rental of HDB flats.
 All you have to do is download.
 Voila!
 Print and get the TA signed!

 Every TA has slight variations depending on the negotitations.
 The most important details of a TA are as follows:

 - Particulars of the landlord and tenant (including NRIC/Working Pass)